lindacom/SQL-and-TSQL/projects/README3.md

 SELECT * FROM Orders
 WHERE OrderDate BETWEEN #01/07/1996# AND #31/07/1996#;

-Combine four columns as one alias
+Combine four columns as one alias example
 ---------------------------------

 SELECT CustomerName, Address + ', ' + PostalCode + ' ' + City + ', ' + Country AS Address